Sola fide: Methodist view

 Methodism affirms the doctrine of justification by faith, but in Wesleyan–Arminian theology, justification refers to "pardon, the forgiveness of sins", rather than "being made actually just and righteous", which Methodists believe is accomplished through sanctification.
 John Wesley, the founder of the Methodist Churches, taught that the keeping of the moral law contained in the Ten Commandments, as well as engaging in the works of piety and the works of mercy, were "indispensable for our sanctification".

 Methodist pastor Amy Wagner has written:

 Methodist soteriology emphasizes the importance of the pursuit of holiness in salvation.
 Thus, for Wesley, "true faith ... cannot subsist without works".
-Bishop Scott J. Jones in United Methodist Doctrine (2002) writes that in Methodist theology:
+Bishop Scott J. Jones in United Methodist Doctrine (2002) writes that in Wesleyan theology:

-Bishop Jones concludes that "United Methodist doctrine thus understands true, saving faith to be the kind that, given time and opportunity, will result in good works.
+Bishop Jones concludes that "Methodist doctrine thus understands true, saving faith to be the kind that, given time and opportunity, will result in good works.
 Any supposed faith that does not in fact lead to such behaviors is not genuine, saving faith."
 Methodist evangelist Phoebe Palmer stated that "justification would have ended with me had I refused to be holy".
 While "faith is essential for a meaningful relationship with God, our relationship with God also takes shape through our care for people, the community, and creation itself."
-Methodism, influenced by Lutheran Pietism and influential in the Holiness movement, thus teaches that "justification [is made] conditional on obedience and progress in sanctification", emphasizing "a deep reliance upon Christ not only in coming to faith, but in remaining in the faith".
+Methodism, inclusive of the Holiness movement, thus teaches that "justification [is made] conditional on obedience and progress in sanctification", emphasizing "a deep reliance upon Christ not only in coming to faith, but in remaining in the faith".
+The believer who is entirely sanctified (cleansed "from all inward sin and empowered for service") maintains his/her salvation by "faith and obedience" to God.

-Richard P. Bucher contrasts this position with the Lutheran one, discussing an analogy put forth by the founder of the Methodist Church, John Wesley:
+Richard P. Bucher contrasts this position with the Lutheran one, discussing an analogy put forth by John Wesley:

 Supporting confessional excerpts

 Anabaptism

 The position of the Mennonite Church USA is set out in the pamphlet Confession of Faith in a Mennonite Perspective (1995).
-It is a typical Anabaptist confession of faith.
-The commentary to Article 8 of the Confession states:
+The commentary to Article 8 of the Confession emphasizes both faith and obedience as normative for salvation: